placebo-al/rc-files/README.md

-# kali-install
+# RC-Files
-Kali Install
+RC-files

-These are some of the basic files to set up my Kali desktop and a test
+These are some of the basic files to set up my desktop